Morketh/MaNGOS-Tuts/mangos_tut_rpm.md

 + Users should also be fairly familiar with the Yellowdog Updater, Modified (yum package manager)
 + Since some of the repositories in ClearOS are disabled or are specifically for ClearOS users should also be familiar with wget for other required packages
 + Users should be knowledgeable with git and BASIC functionality we will need this for cloning repos
-+ usage of Putty and WinSCP is a bonus however if your doing this on the box its self you may not need these tools i will be using them for the tutorial since my Poweredge has no monitor :cool:
++ usage of Putty and WinSCP is a bonus however if your doing this on the box its self you may not need these tools

 ###PORTS
 Because this is a Red Hat derivative firewalls are more prominently installed from the get-go i will give a list of ports that you will need in order to use the system as this is an EAQ (Excessively Asked Question)